Two Steps from Hell: History

 Two Steps from Hell was founded in early 2006 when Thomas Bergersen and Nick Phoenix joined forces to write original music for movie trailers.
 The two have composed music for over 1,000 major motion picture trailers.

 With the founding of the company in 2006, Bergersen was looking for a name that would draw attention with the old adage in mind, "All PR is good PR."
 The idea for the name came from "Two Steps From Heaven", a Norwegian nightclub that, according to Bergersen, had a similar theme going on.

 Despite the company finding success with its music, the tracks were not officially released to the public until the May 2010 release of the commercial album Invincible.
 Invincible was approaching Gold record status.
 As of January 2017, Two Steps from Hell has published 10 public albums in addition to 20 demonstration albums, with almost 1,000 unique tracks in total.

 Invincible was followed by Bergersen's first solo album, Illusions, then Archangel and Halloween, both primarily compilation albums of industry tracks.
 Next, SkyWorld was released as the first public album to feature mostly new tracks, followed by the primarily compilation albums Classics Volume One and Miracles.

-In 2013 Nick Phoenix released his only solo album to date, Speed of Sound.
+In 2013 Nick Phoenix released his first solo album, Speed of Sound.

 The album Sun, which was released on September 30, 2014, is the second solo album from Thomas Bergersen.
 Preview tracks were released from the album, titled "Cry" and "Sun", the former of which can be downloaded from Bergersen's official website.
 An official music video for "Sun" was also released on YouTube, preceding the announcement of a signed limited deluxe edition CD release set to include additional tracks and notes from Thomas, as well as a large-size poster featuring his artwork.